rhagarty/jitserver-intro/README.md

 ## 1. First came the JIT compiler

-JIT compilers were first introduced to run Java executable code faster, making it more competitive with natively compiled platform-specific languages.
+JIT compilers were first introduced to run Java code faster, making it more competitive with natively compiled platform-specific languages.

 The theory behind the JIT compiler is to convert Java bytecode to machine code as the bytecode is interpreted line by line.
-Improvement gains are realized when the "pre-compiled" Java code is executed again.
+Improvement gains are realized when the natively compiled version of that Java code is executed again.

 The JIT compiler is a part of the Java Virtual Machine (JVM).
 Shown below is the workflow from Java code to execution on the host machine: